-Prior to coming to Santa Clara, Weekes owned his own sales management consulting firm for the past three years.
-Prior to that, he held a number of high-level management positions in sales and marketing in the communications industry with Comcast, AT&T Broadband, RCN Communications (now RNC Metro) and Viacom.
+Prior to coming to Santa Clara, Weekes owned his own sales management consulting firm for three years, and prior to that, he worked as Vice President of Sales in the communications industry with Comcast, AT&T Broadband, TCI, RCN Communications and Viacom.

-“We are thrilled to be bringing Rusty back to Santa Clara where he belongs,” said Santa Clara Athletic Director Dan Coonan.
-“He emerged from an incredible field of over 125 applicants for this position not only by proving his considerable sales skills and experience but by emphasizing how this will be for him a true labor of love.
-While so many of our Bronco Bench membership already know him well, but those who don’t will relish getting to know this Bronco and helping him take this Foundation to new heights.
+“We are thrilled to be bringing Rusty back to Santa Clara where he belongs,” said former Santa Clara Athletic Director Dan Coonan.
+“He emerged from an incredible field of over 125 applicants for this position not only by proving his considerable sales and marketing skills and experience, but by emphasizing how this will be for him a true labor of love.
+While so many of our Bronco Bench members already know him well, those who don’t will relish getting to know this Bronco and help him take this Foundation to new heights.
 This is a very good day for Santa Clara Athletics.”

 “You very rarely have a second chance at a love affair and I am getting that by coming back to Santa Clara,” said Weekes, a 1967 graduate of Bellarmine College Prep in San Jose.
 “Some of my fondest memories were spent on the field at Buck Shaw Stadium as both a baseball player and a football coach.
 I am thrilled and honored to take over the reigns as the BBF Director.
 I am anxious and excited to rejoin the Bronco team and share my passion for winning.”